 We’ll see you in Mingenew!

 Smack bang in the middle of wildflower country, Mingenew comes to life during the season and is the best blooming place for all of your wildflower wanderings.
 Full of friendly locals, events and activities, Mingenew has loads of amenities and authentic rural hospitality.
-Grab our wildflower booklet from the Visitor Centre!
+For more info, contact the Visitor Centre on Facebook or by email.

 COME FOR THE DAY, STAY FOR THE NIGHT

-There’s heaps to do in Mingenew, with loads of events occurring throughout wildflower season, including live music, quiz nights, the Polocrosse Carnival (10-11 August) and the mighty Mingenew Expo (14-15 August).
+There’s heaps to do in Mingenew, with loads of events occurring throughout wildflower season, including live music, spectacular stargazing, our new Heritage Walk Trail and the Mingenew Historical Museum.

-Set in bush surrounds, you can stay the night at our fantastic caravan park, visit a proper country pub, treat yourself at the Mingenew Bakery or drop by the Mingenew Sports Club for a beer and a roll-up.
+Set in bush surrounds, you can stay the night at our fantastic Caravan Park, visit a classic country pub, treat yourself at the Mingenew Bakery or drop by the Mingenew Sports Club for a beer and a roll-up.

 World-Class Wildflower Sites